Configuration

 contractsDir | string | "contracts" | Directory containing your TypeScript contract files |

-outputDir | string | "build" | Directory where compiled artifacts are written |
+outputDir | string | "artifacts" | Directory where compiled output is written |

 typeCheck | boolean | true | Enable TypeScript type checking during compilation |

-optimizer.enabled | boolean | false | Enable the Solidity optimizer |
+consoleLog | boolean | false | Enable console.log() support for debugging (compiles to Hardhat's console.log) |

 Default Behavior